 How to do travel photography?

 When you come home after your trip, probably you are not happy with your photos, and see the same boring photos are millions of people are taking of his travels.
-Use this post to discover how to do travel photography to start taking better photos on your next trip!
+Use this post to discover how to do travel photography to start taking better photos on your next photography tour!

-Don’t think that you need the best travel photography camera.
+Don’t think about upload photos to Facebook.
 For now, let’s concentrate to improve our photos.
 We will have time in the future to improve our gear, once we dominate the technique.

 Also, if you want to improve your travel portrait photography skills, we have a post focus on that.